scott-goodwin/ras-api/README.md

 [![Build Status](https://travis-ci.org/hmrc/ras-api.svg)](https://travis-ci.org/hmrc/ras-api) [ ![Download](https://api.bintray.com/packages/hmrc/releases/ras-api/images/download.svg) ](https://bintray.com/hmrc/releases/ras-api/_latestVersion)

-Use this API to check HMRC records to see if a customer is a Scottish resident for tax purposes.
+Use this API to check HMRC records to see if an individual is a Scottish resident for tax purposes.

 This version of the API is in development and is very likely to change.